NorskHelsenett/HelseID.Samples/README.md

 ### <a name="ClientCredentials"></a> Client Credentials Grant

-Simple demonstration of client credentials grant.
-See [HelseId.Samples.ClientCredentials/README.md](HelseId.Samples.ClientCredentials/README.md) for more information.
+A simple demonstration of the client credentials grant.
+See [ClientCredentials/README.md](HelseId.Samples.ClientCredentials/README.md) for more information.

+This sample also contains a method for adding a child organization to the call to HelseID.

-#### <a name="ClientCredentials.WithChildOrg"></a> Client Credentials with Child Organization
+### <a name="ClientCredentialsWithChildAccess"></a> Client Credentials Grant

-A modification of the [HelseId.Samples.ClientCredentials](HelseId.Samples.ClientCredentials/README.md) sample, where a child organization is added as well.
-See [HelseId.Samples.ClientCredentialsWithUnderenhet/README.md](HelseId.Samples.ClientCredentialsWithUnderenhet/README.md).
+A modification of the ClientCredentials sample, where a child organization is added as well.
+See [ClientCredentialsWithUnderenhet/README.md](HelseId.Samples.ClientCredentials/README.md) for more information.

 ### <a name="RefreshToken"></a> Refresh Token